 by: Annette M. Hall

 Have you ever been desperate to find a Spaetzle Maker?
-Ok, so you don't know what a Spaetzle Maker is.
+So, you don't know what a Spaetzle Maker is.
 That's ok too.
-It all began over thirty years ago...
+It all began over fifty years ago...

 Our family favorite was a Hungarian dish called Chicken Paprikash.
 About every other month David would mix and prepare this dish from memory because his grandmother was no longer with us and the recipe in the cookbook he had been given was useless.
 I found out the hard way once, when I attempted to surprise him by making the dish for him, using his little cookbook.